The Human Centipede (First Sequence): Filming

 Although The Human Centipede is set in Germany, principal photography took place in the Netherlands due to the neighbouring countries' similar landscapes.
 Heiter's home, where most of The Human Centipede takes place, was a villa in the Netherlands found by the production team.
 The property was in a residential area and not surrounded by woodland as it appears in the film, but by other houses.
 This meant the filmmakers had some difficulty ensuring that the other houses did not appear in shot.
-Some conversion of the property took place prior to filming, such as a cinema room which was converted to form Heiter's basement operating theatre, with real hospital beds and intravenous drips rented from a local hospital.
+Some conversion of the property took place prior to filming, such as a home theater which was converted to form Heiter's basement operating room, with real hospital beds and intravenous drips rented from a local hospital.
 The paintings of conjoined twins that were displayed throughout the house were painted by Tom Six, which he felt contributed to the atmosphere in the house.
 The hotel room scene near the beginning of the film was filmed in a hotel suite at a location near Amsterdam.
 The film was shot almost entirely in sequence, which Yennie stated helped the actors to develop their characters throughout the film.
 The opening scene, which only featured Laser and de Wit, was shot on the last day of filming.